Types of Horse Bit Mouthpieces:

 Walking You Through the Different Types of Bit Mouthpieces

-With the wide variety of different bits available, you may be unsure which is best for you and your horse.
+With the wide variety of different bits available, you may be unsure which one is best for you and your horse.
 A good first step in finding the right bit is to understand how different cheekpieces, mouthpieces, and bit materials function in your horse's mouth.
 To help you get started on your bit quest, we've created a few guides to answer all of your bit-related questions!

-Jointed vs. Non-Jointed Mouthpieces
+Jointed vs. Non-Jointed Bit Mouthpieces

-There are two different types of mouthpieces for bits: jointed and non-jointed.
+There are two different varieties of mouthpieces for bits: jointed and non-jointed.
 Jointed mouthpieces feature a break or multiple breaks in the bit and engage pressure on the tongue, bars, and lips of the horse.
 A single joint has only one break in the mouthpiece and creates a "nutcracker" effect.
 This means when the reins are engaged, the bit collapses and rotates down into the tongue, bar, and lips.
 A double-jointed mouthpiece has a link or plate in the middle of the bit, which reduces the nutcracker effect felt on the mouth.
 For this reason, double-jointed bits are typically thought of as being softer than single-jointed ones.

 A non-jointed mouthpiece features a straight or slightly curved solid bar.
-Because it does not have a break in the mouthpiece, it cannot employ the nutcracker effect, making it milder than jointed bits in the right hands.
+Because it does not have a break in the mouthpiece, it cannot employ the nutcracker effect—making it milder than jointed bits in the right hands.
 Some non-jointed bits have ports, or raised areas in the center of the mouthpiece, which can offer tongue relief but may also put pressure on the roof of the mouth.

-Types of Mouthpieces
+Types of Horse Bit Mouthpieces

 French Link Mouthpiece

 A French link is a double-jointed mouthpiece that features a small, flat plate between two bars of the bit.
-This plate reduces the nutcracker effect, but will still enact pressure on the tongue, bars, and lips of the horse.
+This plate reduces the nutcracker effect but will still enact pressure on the tongue, bars, and lips of the horse.
 French link mouthpieces are extremely popular among equestrians and can be seen on green to experienced horses.

 Oval/Lozenge Link Mouthpiece